-Elisabeth Peters for her support towards Sound Gallery, hungersleep records and the SiMPTI bursary scheme.
+Elisabeth Peters for her support towards the SiMPTI bursary scheme.

 Jo Gedrych for his enthusiasm, expertise and encouragement.

-Marie Belsten (co-founder of Sound Gallery CIC) for her dedication and contribution to our social objectives.
+Marie Belsten for her dedication and contribution to our social objectives.

 Micheline Dewdney for her support towards the SiMPTI bursary scheme.

-Sound Gallery are proud supporters of WaterAid, an international non-governmental organsation which aims to provide access to safe water, hygiene and sanitation in the world's poorest communities.
+Sound Gallery are proud supporters of WaterAid, an international non-governmental organisation which aims to provide access to safe water, hygiene and sanitation in the world's poorest communities.